How Fast Should I Run as a Beginner?

 Start with a 3-minute run, then walk for 1 minute to recover.
 This will help you keep your breathing in check and heart rate up.
 Continue this pattern for the time you allotted to run.
 Do this for a week or two until it feels comfortable.
 Then aim for 4-minute runs and 1-minute walks.
 Continue this pattern as you gain more endurance strength.

-“If you think you are running too fast, you probably are!” says Kastor.
-Your body can tell when it’s time to back off, so let it tell you so.
+If you think you are running too fast, you probably are.
+Your body will tell when it’s time to back off.
 Don’t try to push yourself too hard, too often.
 If you do, you’ll risk injury.

 Trust that, by listening to your body, you will begin to see improvements in your running in a sustainable way.